 Interest expense, net.
-Interest expense, net was \$8.4 million compared to \$0.7 million in the prior year quarter due to interest expense related to the \$750.0 million of Senior Notes issued in September 2013.
+Interest expense, net was \$9.3 million compared to \$5.2 million in the prior year quarter due to interest expense related to the \$750.0 million of Senior Notes issued in September 2013 and \$0.9 million of fees related to the Family Dollar acquisition.

 Income Taxes.
-Our effective tax rate for the 13 weeks endedAugust 2, 2014 was 38.2% compared to 37.9% for the 13 weeks endedAugust 3, 2013.
-The increase is due to lower WOTC credits in the current year resulting from the expiration of certain tax provisions on December 31, 2013.
+Our effective tax rate for the 13 weeks endedNovember 1, 2014 was 36.5% compared to 36.9% for the 13 weeks endedNovember 2, 2013.
+The decrease is due to a favorable adjustment resulting from the preparation of the 2013 tax returns.

-26 Weeks Ended August 2, 2014 Compared to the 26 Weeks Ended August 3, 2013
+39 weeks Ended November 1, 2014 Compared to the 39 weeks Ended November 2, 2013

 Net Sales.
-Net sales increased 8.4%, or \$310.7 million, compared with the same period last year, resulting primarily from sales in our new stores and increased sales in our comparable stores.
-Comparable store sales increased 3.2% on a constant currency basis.
+Net sales increased 9.3%, or \$521.2 million, compared with the same period last year, resulting primarily from sales in our new stores and increased sales in our comparable stores.
+Comparable stores sales increased 3.9% on a constant currency basis.
 Constant currency basis refers to the calculation excluding the impact of currency exchange rate fluctuations.
 We calculated the constant currency basis increase by translating the current year's comparable store sales in Canada using the prior year's currency exchange rates.
 We believe that the constant currency basis provides a more accurate measure of comparable store sales performance.
-Including the impact of currency, comparable store net sales increased 3.1%.
+Including the impact of currency, comparable store net sales increased 3.9% primarily due to an increase in customer count as well as average ticket.
 Comparable store net sales are positively affected by our expanded and relocated stores, which we include in the calculation, and are negatively affected when we open new stores or expand stores near existing stores.

 Gross Profit.
-Gross profit margin decreased to 34.5% from 35.1% in the same period last year primarily as a result of the following:
+Gross profit margin decreased to 34.5% from 35.0% in the same period last year primarily as a result of the following:

-- Freight costs, as a percentage of sales, increased as domestic trucking rates were higher reflecting the effects of driver shortages. - Merchandise costs increased due to reduced initial merchandise markun

-Distribution costs, as a percentage of sales, increased due to incremental costs from the new distribution center in Windsor, CT and higher distribution center labor costs.
+- Merchandise costs, including freight, as a percentage of sales, increased as domestic trucking rates were higher reflecting the effects of driver shortages and initial mark-up was lower as a result of investment in higher-value products. - Distribution costs, as a percentage of sales, increased due to incremental costs from the new distribution center in Windsor, CT and higher distribution center labor costs. - Lower merchandise mark-on due to investment in higher-value products.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses for the 26 weeks endedAugust 2, 2014 decreased to 23.7%, as a percentage of net sales, compared to 23.8% for the same period last year.
-Excluding \$7.5 million or 20 basis points of expenses related to the proposed Family Dollar acquisition, the SG&A rate as a percentage of sales was 23.5%.
-The decrease was due to the net of the following:
+Selling, general and administrative expenses for the 39 weeks endedNovember 1, 2014 decreased to 23.8%, as a percentage of net sales, compared to 23.9% for the same period last year.
+Excluding \$21.8 million or 35 basis points of expenses related to the proposed Family Dollar acquisition, the SG&A rate as a percentage of sales was 23.5%.
+The decrease was primarily due to leverage from the comparable store sales increase and reduced payroll expenses due to lower store hourly payroll and health care costs.